gene-git/dual-root/README.rst

 ================

 Each of the two disks to be used needs its own <esp> and root partitions.
-The <esp> will eventually be mounted as /boot in linux.
+The currently booted <esp> will be mounted as /boot.
+Actually the <esp>'s are all mounted as /efi0, /efi1, etc. And whichever is currently booted is then bind mounted to /boot.

 Make the <esp> partitions each the same size - 1 - 2 GB provides plenty of room for multiple kernels.
 While btrfs raid mirror doesn't require equal sized partitions, if the disks are different sizes,